dlebansais/TaskbarTools/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/pit8rfvu7s3pxg79?svg=true)](https://ci.appveyor.com/project/dlebansais/taskbartools)

+## Requirements

+This tool requires .NET Framework 4.8, and you must add a reference to System.Drawing in your project.

 ## Creating the taskbar icon

 To create the taskbar icon, you must provide an actual icon.
 You can get it from various sources, for instance: